jc0128/fetch-rewards-analysis/README.md

 - Create a postgres local database *(created a DEV Fetch Rewards Database)*.
 - Import configure the .csv files into the *DEV* environment with the correct data types.
 - Additional Cleaning  fields in the tables *(date fields, null values, creating skey, aggregations, etc.)*.
+- Creating CTE's to querry the business operations question.

+I deciede to answer these business questions:
+*Which brand has the most spend among users who were created within the past 6 months?*
+*Which brand has the most transactions among users who were created within the past 6 months?*

+I was able to create a single querry that answers both of these questions: